acammies/rht-labs-docs/README.md

 brew install git
 ```

-7. Install Ansible using brew
+7. You need Ansible version 2.5 or greater to run the exercise playbooks.
+If you have not installed Ansible, or have an older version, install or upgrade it using brew
 ```bash
 brew install ansible
 ```